MOCA: A Transformer-based Modular Causal Inference Framework with One-way Cross-attention and Cutting Feedback: Introduction

-Yet joint representation learning may allow for outcome information to affect treatment representations, which is undesired in causal estimation.
-To address these challenges, we draw inspiration from recent advances in transformer architectures and cross-attention mechanisms with a modular framework.
-Transformers~\citep{vaswani2017} have demonstrated remarkable ability to capture complex dependent structures through attention-based representation learning, while cross-attention provides a natural mechanism for directional information transfer between modules.
+To address these challenges, we draw inspiration from recent advances in transformer architectures and cross-attention mechanisms ~\citep{vaswani2017} combined with a novel modular inferential framework.
+Transformers have demonstrated remarkable ability to capture complex dependence structures through attention-based representation learning, while cross-attention provides a natural mechanism for directional information transfer between modules.
 Building on these ideas, we propose a modular causal modeling framework in this article.

 In our framework, the treatment branch is designed to learn propensity-related representations, while the outcome branch receives treatment-side information only through one-way cross-attention.
-This two-step design reflects the causal role of treatment modeling as an adjustment mechanism for confounding.
-We also incorporate a cutting-feedback strategy through gradient detachment, preventing the outcome loss from propagating backward to affect the treatment module.
+This two-step design reflects the causal role of treatment modeling as an adjustment mechanism for confounding while respecting the fact that outcome information should not inform the treatment assignment process \citep{ImbensRubin2015}.
+We also incorporate a cutting-feedback strategy through gradient detachment \citep{VowelsEtAl2021}, preventing the outcome loss from propagating backward to affect the treatment module.

 Our proposed method, \textbf{MOCA} (\textbf{Modular One-way Causal Attention}), preserves treatment modeling independence while still allowing the outcome module to adapt to complex response surfaces.
 In this way, the framework retains modern machine learning advantages while maintaining the structural requirements of causal inference and supporting interpretable treatment effect estimation.